🎉Spacelift raises $51M Series C to redefine the future of infrastructure

 Example 3: Using for_each with modules

-Terraform modules explicitly expose some input variables that are required to be supplied while using them.
+Terraform modules explicitly expose some input variables that must be supplied when using them.
 Modules help us package the IaC to provision a predefined set of infrastructure.
-Sometimes it is desired to provision the resources included in modules multiple times.
-This is where for_each meta-argument is also used with modules.
+Sometimes, it is desired to provision the resources included in modules multiple times.
+This is where the for_each meta-argument is also used with modules.

-This module is responsible for creating a security group and the ingress rules as a basic requirement for the Terraform security group.
-If we have to create multiple security groups with different ingress CIDR blocks and different names to identify them with, then we can follow the approach given below.
+This module is responsible for creating a security group and the ingress rules, which is a basic requirement for the Terraform security group.
+If we have to create multiple security groups with different ingress CIDR blocks and different names to identify them, we can follow the approach given below.

 1. Define a variable of type map(string), where the key in the key-value pair represents the name of the security group, and the value represents the CIDR in string format.

-2. Include the module resource block and initialize the same.
+2. Include the module resource block and initialize it.

 3. Use for_each to create multiple security groups and substitute name and ingress_cidr_blocks input with appropriate values using each object.